Wildlife Tours in Madagascar: A Guide to Some of the World’s Rarest Species

 There, Alex the lion, Marty the zebra, Melman the giraffe, and Gloria the hippopotamus attempt to navigate life on the island and find friendship with some of its inhabitants.

-While much is known about animals like lions, zebras, giraffes and hippopotamuses, in part thanks to their popularity as some of the most sought after animals to spot on safaris, smaller animals such as those found on Madagascar have gained lesser exposure and, as a result, little to nothing is known about them.
+While much is known about the classic African safari animals, including lions, zebras, giraffes, and hippopotamuses, smaller animals such as those found on Madagascar have gained lesser exposure and, as a result, little to nothing is known about them.

-While ring-tailed lemurs are among the most common lemurs in captivity, with over 2,500 individuals living in zoos, it is estimated that only over 2,000 individuals still survive in the wild in Madagascar.
+Unfortunately, it is estimated that only over 2,000 individuals still survive in the wild in Madagascar.
 You are likely to spot them in Isalo National Park.

 Goodman’s Mouse Lemur

 The fossa is an elusive and solitary creature that spends time on trees and ground.
-Fossas hunt both during the day and night, with lemurs being its prey of choice.
+Fossas hunt both during the day and night and lemurs are its prey of choice.

 The Madagascar pochard is considered the rarest duck in the world, with a total population of less than 100.
 The ducks are so rare that only an estimated 25 individual birds now remain in the wild and can only be found in one wetland north-east of Madagascar near Bemanevika.

-Fancy a stroll into nature when the sun sets?
+Fancy a stroll into nature after the sun sets?
 Go on a nocturnal animal safari in Madagascar!